sowiecki/gtfo/environment/README.md

 ```

 ### coordinates.json
-To integrate a meeting room into the client map, the room must have an associated [SVG shape](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes) configured and placed into `coordinates.json`.
+Each room must have an associated [SVG shape](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes) configured
+with a size and position in `coordinates.json`.

-Example of an `environment/coordinates.json` file configured to display Duna:
+Example of an `environment/coordinates.json` file configured to display a meeting room nicknamed "Duna":
 ```json
 {
   "duna": {